 In product development, a basis for understanding our products’ environmental impact is created via analysis with Component Environmental Impact, which shows, among other things, carbon dioxide emissions.
 This provides a good decision making basis for chosing materials and suppliers.
 It is also considered whether it is possible to choose a supplier that is geographically close in order to reduce the transport distance.
 Our goal is that each new product should have a lower environmental impact than the previous generation.
 Our suppliers must ensure in their contracts that they comply with the applicable legislation and standards that certain materials in our products require.
 In some products there are built-in batteries that can have an impact on the environment if handled incorrectly.
 We ensure that these batteries are handled according to the regulations that exist for safe handling and transport.
 Personnel affected by these tasks have undergone training..

-LVI takes responsibility for its waste and recycling partly by participating in the Environmental Protection Agency’s recycling system for scrapping and recycling electronic products and batteries.
-We are also connected to the Swedish producer responsibility organization “Näringslivets Producentansvar” and their recycling system for packaging.
-During Q1 2024, 59% of the amount of packaging used by LVI for products sold in Sweden was fully recyclable.
-LVI is working towards the national goal of 65% recyclability until year 2029 (source: Statistics Sweden).
-This is achieved by planning for a larger proportion of corrugated cardboard in our packaging in the development process, and in collaboration with our packaging suppliers find materials with a higher material recycling rate.
-In our own production, we strive to have an optimal stock of input materials, all to avoid scrapping and increased waste as a result of obsolescence.
-This is monitored by frequent
+LVI takes responsibility for its waste and recycling partly by participating in the Swedish Electricity Board and the Swedish Environmental Protection Agency’s recycling system for scrapping and recycling of electronic products and batteries.
+We are also affiliated with the producer responsibility organization Näringslivets Producentansvar and their recycling system for packaging.
+In 2024, 60% of the packaging used by LVI for products sold in Sweden was fully recyclable.

-In our subsidiary in Germany, we work with a new concept for recycling and circulation of products, called GreenLine.
-The products are rented out for a period of time and when the rental period is over, the product is taken back, reconditioned and rented out once more instead of being scrapped.
+In our subsidiary in Germany, we are working on a new concept in the recycling and circulation of products, called GreenLine.
+The products are rented out for a period of time and when the rental period is over, the product is taken back, reconditioned and rented out again instead of being scrapped.
 This means that a new product does not need to be produced.
-We hope to be able to incorporate this strategy in other markets in the future as well.
+We hope to be able to incorporate this strategy in other markets in the future.
+LVI is also actively working in other ways to try to increase the lifespan of our products.
+This is partly done by using newer technology that is less energy-intensive, such as screens with LED backlight displays.
+It is partly done by actively choosing durable materials in manufacturing that make our products last longer.

 You can also download this information as a PDF brochure: LVI and the Environment.